-- Own operations and direct suppliers (direct contractual partners): Duty to carry out risk analysis, preventive and remedial measures.
+- In its own operations and with direct suppliers (direct contractual partners): Duty to carry out risk analysis, preventive and remedial measures.

-- Indirect suppliers (in the deeper supply chain to the raw material supplier): Duty to carry out risk analyses, preventative and remedial measures only if the company has "substantiated knowledge" (see question 6) of a human rights violation.
+- With indirect suppliers (in the deeper supply chain to the raw material supplier): Duty to carry out risk analyses, preventative and remedial measures if the company has "substantiated knowledge" (see question 6) of a human rights violation.

 Companies are not expected to guarantee that they will remediate all risks in the supply chain.
-However, companies are expected to take a close look at the risks in their supply chains and to take appropriate action, such as training, to eliminate or mitigate the risks.
+However, companies are expected to take a close look at the risks in their supply chains and to take appropriate action (e.g. trainings) to eliminate or mitigate the risks.

-Companies must implement due diligence processes for indirect suppliers (with whom they have no direct contractual relationship) if they have "substantiated knowledge" of possible human rights violations in the lower supply chain.
+Companies must implement due diligence processes regarding risks associated with indirect suppliers (with whom they have no direct contractual relationship) if they have "substantiated knowledge" of possible human rights violations in the lower supply chain.